2p4b/asyncpaths/README.md

-# AsyncPathingFinding 1.0.0
+# Async.
+Path Finding 1.0.0
-PhaserJS PathFinding plugin with optional use of web worker configuration.
-Fast Easy to use
+PhaserJS Path Finding plugin, with optional use of web worker configuration.
+Fast and Easy to use

 ### | Quick sample |